fadybaly/denoising-images-using-conditional-dcgans/README.md

 The model is forked from https://github.com/Eyyub/tensorflow-pix2pix

-all further alterations are from the current authors of this repository
+all future modifications are from the current authors of this repository